 After connecting your Twitter account, it’s time to set up your feed settings.
 When you scroll down in the “Configure” tab, you will find the feed settings.
 Select the feed type and how many tweets you want to display at once.

 Set the time at which you want to clear all cached data for your Twitter feeds.
 If you want to preserve these settings even when the plugin is removed, check the box and don’t forget to save the changes by clicking on “Save Changes” at the bottom.

 Step 4: Edit the Layout

 After configuring feed settings from the “Configure” tab, go to the “Customize” tab.
 You can customize your embedded tweets from these tabs.
 Here, you can change everything from size to layout to everything that’s included in tweets.

 Twitter Feeds offers you various layout options like a list, carousel, and masonry.
 You can also show and hide various options like retweeted text, tweet text, media placeholder, and many more.

 Step 5: Configure the Style

 Now, let’s make your tweets look esthetic appearance-wise.
 For that, hover over the “Styles” tab.
 Make edits that match your website and brand.
 From this tab, you can change the tweet background color, feed background color, header background color, date text width, author text size, and more.
 Don’t forget to save all the changes you make before going to any other tab.

 Step 6: Display Your Feed

 Displaying your embedded tweets is the final step to embedding tweets on your blog or post.
 Thai plugin provides you a shortcode that you can simply copy-paste to the place, post, or widget where you would like the feed to show up.

 And there your tweet will be embedded in a post or blog or wherever you want.

 These are the most simple 5 ways by which you can embed tweets to your WordPress blog or website.
-Embed tweets to your WordPress website that has a description of your product or service, hashtags, and mentions.
+Embed tweets to your WordPress website that have a description of your product or service, hashtags, and mentions.
 It will give credibility to your business.
 Grab more traffic to your site and engage your users with an interesting feed.